NY Online Casinos

 That, however, will soon change.

 Thanks to the state budget signed by Gov. Kathy Hochul in spring 2022, New York will add three downstate NY casinos.
+And that process to expand retail casino gambling in New York is already well underway.

 With licensing fees costing at least $500 million apiece, New York could collect a minimum $1.5 billion straightaway.
 The New York State Gaming Commission has until Oct.
 6 to select a gaming facility location board.
 Once a majority of that six-member board is appointed, the NYSGC will issue a request for applications within 90 days.